Motivate...

 The first is that corn has been genetically altered many times to withstand the extremes of weather.
 In particular, ongoing research has created drought-tolerant corn hybrids.
 The second part of this problem is that corn, and in particular corn prices, are largely governed by the futures market.
 Understanding futures markets is not a requirement for this class, but if we want to ask the right questions, we need to learn a little about all the aspects of the problem.
 Check out this video that describes the futures markets.

 The futures market is regulated more by contracts than by supply and demand.
-Weather, however, does play an important role (source: "Investing Seasonally In The Corn Market").
+Weather, however, does play an important role (source: "Investing Seasonally In The Corn Market(link is external)").
 If we can predict the amount of corn that will be produced or the amount of acreage that will be harvestable (not damaged from weather), that information could be used to help farmers decide how many contracts to sell now or whether a company should wait to buy a contract because the supply will be larger (greater harvest) than anticipated.

 Our goal for this lesson is to determine how much weather impacts the corn supply (in the form of harvest, yield, price, etc.), and if certain weather events can be used to predict the corn harvest, providing actionable information on whether to buy or sell a futures contract.